Wolfurr/ERPI/collections/_projects/en/princip.md

 AXIS 4: Development of an "expert" digital platform Innovation on the web

-It will make it possible to enrich the initial model based on a case database in order to adapt it to the typologies of companies, types of innovation and organizational mechanisms and to have a quantitative approach to the practices mobilized by SMIs.
-This application is the core of the PMI observation, consolidation and monitoring system for the Chair and partners at the national level.
+<p style="text-align:justify;">It will make it possible to enrich the initial model based on a case database in order to adapt it to the typologies of companies, types of innovation and organizational mechanisms and to have a quantitative approach to the practices mobilized by SMIs.
+This application is the core of the PMI observation, consolidation and monitoring system for the Chair and partners at the national level.</p>

 ## Associated scientific production